InexplicableMagic/photodedupe/README.md

 find photos/ -name '*.jpg' | photodedupe
 ```

 By default photodedupe will only inspect files with common image file extensions.
-JPEG, PNG, TIFF and GIF images are supported.
+JPEG, PNG, TIFF, GIF and WebP images are supported.
 However image file formats can also be auto-detected.
 To inspect every file regardless of extension (or lack of extension) and determine if each may be an image, use the ```--any-file``` option.
 The extension check also applies to when lists of files are piped in on stdin.

 The default output only lists images that have duplicates.
 The highest resolution version will be listed first as the "best" copy, followed by any lower resolution versions listed as duplicates.
 If there are no duplicates there will be no output on stdout.